Here’s one thing they never teach you in school: what to do after a breakup.

 Wallowing with the heartbreak may affect your work or your social life.
 Try not to let it.
 It’s not the end of the world.

 You might not feel like it, but you still need to live your life.
 This means you still need to go to work, or to your classes, or any other occupation you have.
 In fact, keeping busy can help you feel better.
 And it lets your focus go to other, more important things.

 According to Dr. Guy Winch, psychologist and author of Emotional First Aid: Healing Rejection, Guilt, Failure, and Other Everyday Hurts:

 “Avoiding such activities deprives you of important distractions and squelches important aspects of who you are as a person.
 On the other hand, engaging in activities you used to enjoy, even if you can’t fully enjoy them yet, will help reconnect you to your core self and the person you were before the breakup.”

 Don’t stop seeing your friends, too.
 Let them make you feel better.
 More often than not, it’s your friends that can give you comfort in this time of need.

 10. There’s no such thing as “closure.”
 Stop finding it

 “Getting closure” is perhaps one of the most overrated advice you can get.
 The truth is, there’s no such thing as getting some closure.

-There’s no use looking for answers from your ex.
-Truthfully, they won’t be able to give you any satisfying answers.
 People break up because relationships are no longer working.
 For whatever reason, you no longer make each other happy, or you’re going your separate ways in life.